2 The year in review

 International Association of Prosecutors

 The International Association of Prosecutors (IAP) is a non-governmental and non-political organization.
 It promotes the effective, fair, impartial, and efficient prosecution of criminal offences through high standards and principles, including procedures to prevent or address miscarriages of justice.
 It assists prosecutors internationally in the fight against organized or other serious crime, and fosters measures for the elimination of corruption in public administration.
-The PPSC participated in the Seventeenth Annual Conference and General Meeting of the IAP in Bangkok, Thailand, in October 2012, where the DPP chaired the final plenary session on the expansion of transnational organized crime in new areas of activity.
+The DPP is an elected member of the Executive Committee of the IAP and a PPSC representative sits as vice-president on the board of the Association internationale des procureurs et poursuivants francophones, a sister organization of the IAP.
+The PPSC participated in the Nineteenth Annual Conference and General Meeting of the IAP in Dubai, United Arab Emirates, in November 2014, where the DPP attended a meeting of the Executive Committee and chaired a special interest group meeting.
+The DPP also attended a meeting of the Executive Committee in Quebec City in May 2014.

-The PPSC also has a representative on the development board of the Global Prosecutors E-Crime Network (GPEN), a web-based platform launched by the IAP for specialist e-crime prosecutors that provides access to a library of documentary and training resources.
+The PPSC continued its contribution to the Global Prosecutors E-Crime Network (GPEN), a web-based platform launched by the IAP for specialist e-crime prosecutors that provides access to a library of documentary and training resources.
 The GPEN site offers cybercrime prosecutors a contacts database, a discussion forum, and a virtual library and training materials.
 The PPSC is responsible for the Canadian content of the GPEN site, which is developed in consultation with the Federal-Provincial-Territorial Working Group on Cybercrime.

-The Administration Services Division is responsible for the delivery of programs and services in the areas of facilities management, security, occupational health and safety (OHS), and informal conflict management.
-Key activities undertaken in 2012 included:
+The Administration Services Division is responsible for the delivery of programs and services in the areas of facilities management, security, information management and technology, occupational health and safety, and informal conflict management.
+Key activities undertaken in 2014–2015 included:

-The Communications Group is responsible for the PPSC’s communications activities aimed at the public and the media, as outlined in the Director of Public Prosecutions Act.
+The Communications Division is responsible for the PPSC’s communications activities aimed at the public and the media, as outlined in the Director of Public Prosecutions Act.

-The Group provides communications products, services, and advice to PPSC prosecutors and managers.
-It is also responsible for internal communications and for publishing the PPSC intranet and other internal communications vehicles.
+The division provides communications products, services, and advice to PPSC prosecutors and managers.
+It is also responsible for internal communications and for publishing the PPSC intranet and other communications vehicles.

 Finance and Acquisitions

-The Finance and Acquisitions Directorate provides leadership, advice, and services in acquisition management, resource management, accounting management, policy, and quality assurance to the PPSC.
-In addition to fulfilling its ongoing commitments, the Directorate:
+The Finance and Acquisitions Directorate provides services in acquisition management, resource management, accounting management, policy, and quality assurance to the PPSC.
+In addition to fulfilling its ongoing commitments in financial management and acquisitions, the directorate:

 The Internal Audit Division (IAD) assesses the effectiveness of the PPSC’s processes and works with the Departmental Audit Committee (DAC) to provide objective advice and recommendations to the DPP regarding the sufficiency, quality, and results of the organization’s risk management, control, and governance frameworks and processes.

-In 2012–2013, the PPSC published three internal audit reports: the Audit of the Northwest Territories Regional Office, the Audit of Governance and Integrated Planning, and the Audit of the Alberta Regional Office.
-The IAD also conducted two follow-up reviews of management action plans addressing prior audit recommendations.
-The DAC, which is chaired by the DPP, met three times during the year and reviewed a number of audit-related items including the audit of PPSC appointment activities, conducted by the Public Service Commission of Canada, values and ethics, security, risk management, internal controls, governance, planning, and financial reporting.
+In 2014–2015, the PPSC published one internal audit report, the Audit of the National Capital Regional Office, and conducted a consulting engagement for management.
+The IAD also conducted a follow-up review of management action plans addressing prior audit recommendations.
+The DAC, which is chaired by the DPP, met three times during the year and reviewed a number of audit-related items including values and ethics, risk management, internal controls, governance, planning, and financial reporting.

 Ministerial and External Relations